nati011/SNA-Social-Network-Analysis-and-Visualization-tool/README.md

 2) Implement Unordered map
 3) write test

-instead of using node pointeres for the adjecency lists we can use ids
+[done] instead of using node pointers for the adjecency lists we can use ids